A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Conclusions

 A key distinction between the all-BH and hybrid scenarios lies in the \cbGRB duration distribution.
 BH-powered jets should exhibit a continuous spectrum from \sbGRBs to \lbGRBs, scaling with the binary mass ratio.
 Conversely, if HMNSs are the progenitors of \sbGRBs, they differ intrinsically from BH-powered \lbGRBs, proposing two distinct \cbGRB classes.
 The recent joint detections of \cbGRBs with kilonovae provide an exciting opportunity to assemble a sizable sample of confirmed \cbGRB events.
 Analyzing this collection could shed light on whether kilonova-associated \sbGRBs and \lbGRBs form a continuous spectrum or represent distinct classes.
 This, in turn, may enable us to deduce whether HMNSs, BHs, or both, serve as the primary progenitors of \sbGRBs.

 \acknowledgements

-We thank Alexander Tchekhovskoy, Rosalba Perna, Jonatan Jacquemin-Ide, Om Sharan Salafia, and Daniel Kasen for valuable discussions.
+We thank the referee, Alexander Tchekhovskoy, Rosalba Perna, Jonatan Jacquemin-Ide, Om Sharan Salafia, and Daniel Kasen for valuable discussions.
 We thank Jillian Rastinejad for providing the observational data for GRB 211211A.
 OG is supported by Flatiron Research and CIERA Fellowships.
-OG acknowledges support by Fermi Cycle 14 Guest Investigator program 80NSSC22K0031.
+OG acknowledges support by Fermi Cycle 14 Guest Investigator program 80NSSC22K0031, and NSF grant AST-2107839.
 BDM acknowledges support from the National Science Foundation (grant number AST-2002577).
 DI is supported by Future Investigators in NASA Earth and Space Science and Technology (FINESST) award No. 80NSSC21K1851.
 An award of computer time was provided by the ASCR Leadership Computing Challenge (ALCC), Innovative and Novel Computational Impact on Theory and Experiment (INCITE), and OLCF Director's Discretionary Allocation programs under award PHY129.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award ALCC-ERCAP0022634.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards ALCC-ERCAP0022634 and NP-ERCAP0020543 (allocation m2401).
 This research was facilitated by the Multimessenger Plasma Physics Center (MPPC), NSF grant PHY-2206610.